Articles

 Orders get buried

 A customer sends their order on Sunday evening.
-By Monday morning, you've got a dozen other messages across personal chats and group threads.
-The order is there - somewhere - but you're scanning conversations instead of packing the van.
+By Monday morning, there are a dozen other messages across personal chats and group threads.
+The order is there - somewhere - but finding it means scanning conversations instead of packing the van.

 Your phone never stops

 Customers don't message a business line.
-They message you.
-Your phone buzzes during dinner, on your day off, and at 5am when someone realises they forgot to order.
-There's no boundary between your egg business and your personal life because the ordering system is your pocket.
+They message the producer directly.
+The phone buzzes during dinner, on days off, and at 5am when someone realises they forgot to order.
+There's no boundary between the egg business and personal life because the ordering system is a pocket.

 No single list

-One customer messages you directly.
+One customer messages directly.
 Another replies in a group chat.
 A third leaves a voice note.
 Where's the definitive list of what needs packing for tomorrow's round?
 It doesn't exist in one place.
-You're assembling it from scraps every single time.
+It gets assembled from scraps every single time.

 You're never sure what's final

 A customer says "fifteen dozen large."
 An hour later: "Actually, make it twelve."
-Did you see the second message?
-Did you already write fifteen on the packing list?
+Was the second message seen?
+Was fifteen already on the packing list?
 With WhatsApp, there's no clear moment where an order becomes final.
-Everything's provisional until you hand over the trays.
+Everything's provisional until the trays are handed over.

 You can't hand it off

-If someone else helps with your round, they need your WhatsApp.
-Your personal WhatsApp.
-The ordering "system" is inseparable from you as a person.
+If someone else helps with the round, they need access to a personal WhatsApp account - with all the personal conversations in it.
+The ordering "system" is inseparable from the owner as a person.

 Why you haven't switched yet